 10:00 | Old Trafford stadium tour

 We needed to catch a train to London in the early afternoon, hence in order to cut transit time, we hauled our luggage with us to the stadium for safekeeping while we are doing the stadium tour.
 The stadium tour will take around 80minutes.
-We were led by a pretty stern guide who get pissed off when any of us went off course or slowed down at certain points, but it seems very appropriate there as he behaved like a coach while we are the ‘players’.
+We were led by a pretty stern guide who gets pissed off when any of us went off course or slowed down at certain points, but it seems very appropriate there as he behaved like a coach while we are the ‘players’.
+We think it was intentional for comedic purposes!

 There were so many highlights from this tour.
 First, being inside the actual dressing room is like the closest we can get to the players!
 Secondly, we get to walk out of the tunnel towards to the field enjoying a moment of glory!
 Lastly, we were dropped off at the museum to marvel at all those trophies won over the years!